Choose Your Hike

 About Your Walking Pack

-*If you’d prefer to receive a physical copy of your full walking pack documents too, it’s essential that you reply by email within 48 hours of booking your tour in order to let us know.
+*If you’d prefer to receive a walking pack which includes print outs of all all your tour documents too, it’s essential that you reply by email within 48 hours of booking your tour in order to let us know.

-A breakdown of the documents and items you can expect to find in your walking pack are as follows;
+A breakdown of the documents and items you can expect to find in a full walking pack are as follows;

 – Route notes (prepared by a member the Hillwalk Tours team who has walked every step of your tour)